 Now, all of the emails that will be sent to your company’s name will also be sent to your Gmail account.
 To send emails from Gmail using your website’s email address, go to Gmail Settings and click on “Accounts and Import.”
 From this page, click on “Add another email address” :

 You will be requested to enter your website’s email address and also your name.
 Click on “Next step,” and check the code you received via email.
 Enter the code, and click Finish.
 You will be able to send emails using your website’s address, right from Gmail.

-The next step is to install the Signals Chrome extension.
+The next step is to install the HubSpot Sales Chrome extension.
 This plugin will give you a notification each time someone opens one of your emails.
 Here’s how to activate it and send an email.